ndlarsen/ndlarsen.github.io/_posts/2019-09-26-jekyll-part-4-hosting-at-github-pages.md

 ## Preface
 ---
 Creating and running the site locally is all fine well but the point of making it all is probably to share it with others.
 Some sort of hosting is needed for that and while there are several options available, using Github Pages is easy, free and tailored for Jekyll.
-All we need to do is just create a respository and push the project to Githuib Pages via git.
+All we need to do is just create a repository and push the project to Github Pages via git.

 ## Creating the repository
 ---
 You'll need a Github account for this so go create it you don't already have one.
 Go create a new repository, note that the repository for the site must be named by following convention: `username.github.io`.
-The repository shoud be public, not have a README, .gitignore or license.
+The repository should be public, not have a README, .gitignore or license.

 ## Pushing the code
 ---